Adoption of a three-year Libraries, Registration and Archives Strategy.

 Copies of the draft strategy, the consultation document providing details on the tiering proposals, questionnaire, an easy-read version and a copy of the Equality Impact Assessments were available in all of our buildings as well as Gateways and online.
 During the consultation period the Service held twenty drop-in events at libraries across the county at different times and days for people to come and find out more and talk to staff about the proposals.

-The proposal is due to be discussed by Members of the Growth Economic Development and Communities Cabinet Committee on 7 March 2019.
+The proposed decision was considered and endorsed by Members of the Growth Economic Development and Communities Cabinet Committee on 7 March 2019.

 Financial implications: The estimated revenue savings to the Libraries, Registration and Archives budget from the strategy is £960k.

 Legal implications: KCC has a statutory obligation “to provide a comprehensive and efficient library service for all persons desiring to make use thereof” (s7 Public Libraries and Museums Act 1964).

 Equalities implications: Equality Impact Assessments (EqIA) were completed prior to consultation for the strategy and the tiering proposal.
 They have now been updated as a result of feedback from the public consultation.
 The revised EqIAs are included as Appendix E&F. The key feedback from the consultation has highlighted the potential impacts of reduced hours on all protected characteristic groups, and particularly the young, older people, people with disabilities, and carers.